 Ferocity, duration and organised nature of Tuesday’s attack has shocked local villagers

-The ferocity and well-organised nature of the assault on Tuesday, has put locals in Tung Sadao Village in the Lam Phaya subdistrict of the Mueang area of Yala where the attack occurred on guard against the escalating threat posed by the insurgent group.
+The ferocity and well-organised nature of the attack earlier this week, has put locals in Tung Sadao Village in the Lam Phaya subdistrict of the Mueang area of Yala on guard against the escalating threat posed by the insurgent group.